jcvar/resume/resume.md

 ### [GraderUN][graderun]
 #### Microservices based application for school management (university coursework)
 ##### jul - dec 2020
-- Developed part of the web frontend with Vue, part of its GraphQL API gateway and built one of its underlying microservices in Rust
+- Developed part of the web frontend with Vue and part of its GraphQL API gateway
+- Built one of its underlying microservices in Rust

 ### BitBillet
 #### Custom built ticketing solution